VNNikolaidis/nnlib2/README.md

 ⦁	To contain essential NN functionality as predefined.

-⦁	To revive a Neural Network library whose early versions were created many years ago.
+⦁	To revive and improve a Neural Network library whose early versions were created many years ago [1][2].

 ⦁	To be written in C++ code in a manner that is: (a) Compatible with various C++ compilers (including older compilers for legacy systems, compilers with partial or no STL support, compilers targeting systems of limited processing power, etc.), (b) Compatible with various C++ project types (console, GUI-based, etc), (c) Compatible and usable in R via Rcpp. (d) Compatible with Microsoft Foundation Classes (MFC, by inheriting nn_with_ui instead of nn class for NNs that provides a NN GUI in MS-Windows applications - not included in this repo).